morganwu277/code_snippets/nginx.md

 ### Deploy http & https website best-practice
 next will support webssocket + tls, more about websocket support: https://www.nginx.com/blog/websocket-nginx/

+The magic, is to set `Connection` and `Upgrade` header correctly and pass it to backend servers

 ```bash
 upstream today {
     ip_hash;